-The Park intends to relocate the scale house from its present-day location within the cattle corral complex to its original pre-1960s location adjacent to the historic warehouse.
-This must be accomplished under the supervision of Park cultural resource specialists and after consultation with the State Historic Preservation Office.
-The scale house would be partially dismantled, lifted off its foundation, stabilized on a new foundation in its pre-1960s location, and reassembled.
-Then, the entire corral complex at Prisoners Harbor would be photographed and documented, including documentation of construction methods and material.
-This information would be archived at Park Headquarters.
+The Park intends to relocate the scale house from its present-day location within the cattle corral complex to its pre-1960s location near the historic warehouse.
+This would be accomplished under the supervision of Park cultural resource specialists and after consultation with the State Historic Preservation Office.